hlaueriksson/puppeteer-sharp-contrib/PuppeteerSharp.Contrib.Extensions.md

 `PuppeteerSharp.Contrib.Extensions` is a library with convenient extension methods for writing browser tests with the Puppeteer Sharp API.

-:boom: The _sync over async_ versions of the extension methods has been moved to the [PuppeteerSharp.Contrib.Extensions.Unsafe](PuppeteerSharp.Contrib.Extensions.Unsafe.md) package.

 ## Content

 - [PuppeteerSharp.Contrib.Extensions](#puppeteersharpcontribextensions)